Benjamindavid03/JBlazeEngine/README.md

 </ul>
 <hr>
 Open to any comments or suggestions. <br>
-Contributions to this code is also welcome.<br>
+Contributions to this code are also welcome.<br>
 contact me for more details <a href="mailto://benjamindavid03@gmail.com">benjamindavid03@gmail.com</a>
 <br>
 Company wesbite <a href="http://blaze-entertainment.in">Blaze Entertainment</a>